bonitasoft/antora-detect-unused-media-extension/README.md

 The Antora Detect Unused Media Extension is intended to be used with Antora.
 Be sure to register it as an Antora extension in your playbook, not as an AsciiDoc extension.

-**WARNING:** This repository is a work in progress and is not yet ready for production use.

 ## Overview

 This extension checks if media assets (located in `assets/images`) are referenced in the `.adoc` content with `image:` or `video:`.